mprinc/NetLogoVisualConversion/README.md

     * **breeds** of turtles and edges are preserved
         * you can use that to encode special node/edges **characteristics**, like node opinions, or type of connections between nodes, etc
 * **intermediate igraph model**
-    * if you do a bit more of Python programmming, you can extend script and play with intermediate igraph model that we go through before exporting to **GraphML** document
+    * if you do a bit more of Python programming, you can extend script and play with intermediate igraph model that we go through before exporting to **GraphML** document
 * **translation parameters**
     * **nodes sizes** scaling
-    * **nodes positions** scalling
+    * **nodes positions** scaling
     * **edges weights** scaling
     * **ignoring edge weight**
     * **prefixing node names**